-Our guides are happy to accommodate dietary restriction.
+Our guides are happy to accommodate most dietary restrictions.
 If this applies to you please make special arrangements with the office when you register for a trip.

 We feel honored to work and play on Mt.
 Shasta, and are proud to share our passion for backcountry skiing and mountaineering with others.
 At the same time, we are aware of the potential impact commercial guiding may have on the fragile alpine environment.

 Therefore, we are committed to preserving the areas we use through education, and by modeling low-impact backcountry travel techniques.